TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 Check your rst file
 ~~~~~~~~~~~~~~~~~~~

-When your change is finished, you can use the following script to check that
+When your change is finished, you can run the following script to check that
 your rst file is ok.
 The script will check all files in
 :file:`typo3/sysext/core/Documentation/Changelog`.

 ::

    Build/Scripts/validateRstFiles.php

+This script will check if the .rst files contain all mandatory tags that
+are required for the Changelog.
+It will **not** do a reST syntax check.

+In order to make sure that your file contains no syntax errors and will
+be rendered correctly, do one or more of the following:

+* Check our :ref:`format-rest-cgl` and :ref:`rest-common-pitfalls`.
+* Use an editor or IDE that properly supports reST and shows errors
+* Render the Changelog locally with docker as explained in the next section

 .. _render-the-changelog: